How to file for legal separation in California

 What is the Difference Between Being Legally Separated and a Legal Separation in Murrieta and Temecula, California?

 That spouse then takes some action to end the relationship- such as moving out or separating the finances.
-No formal documents are needed to be legally separated.
+For a separation to be legally binding, there are no legal papers required.

-However, when spouses file for a legal separation, they are filing a lawsuit in the court.
+However, when spouses file in California for a legal separation, they are filing a lawsuit in the court.
 This action, called a “legal separation” is very much like a divorce.

 The proceeding is very much like a divorce.
 The only difference is at the end of the litigation, the parties remain married and have to file new paperwork to end the marriage.